-We applied the PEQR model to the Boston housing data (Harrison and Rubinfeld, 1978).
-The data contain housing value and 13 attributes for 506 owner-occupied homes in suburbs of Boston.
-The 13 attributes include one categorical variable: Charles River dummy variable, which takes value 1 if tract bounds river and 0 otherwise.
-The 12 continuous variables include crime rate, nitric oxides concentration, pupil-teacher ratio by town and others.
-Each continuous variable was scaled to have sample standard deviation 1.
-We took the house value of the homes as response and the 13 attributes as predictors.
-As the distribution of the response is right skewed, we fit the standard QR model and the PEQR model to the data.
-RCV suggested $d{\tau} = 3$ for $\tau = 0.5$ and $d{\tau} = 2$ for $\tau = 0.9$.
+We applied the PEQR model to Boston housing data (Harrison and Rubinfeld (1978)).
+The data contain housing values and 13 attributes for 506 owneroccupied homes in suburbs of Boston.
+The 13 attributes include one categorical variable: the Charles River dummy variable, which takes the value one if a tract bounds the river, and zero otherwise.
+The 12 continuous variables include crime rate, nitric oxides concentration, pupil-teacher ratio by town, and others.
+Each continuous variable was scaled to have a sample standard deviation of one.
+We adopted the value of the homes as the response and the 13 attributes as predictors.
+As the distribution of the response is right-skewed, we fit the standard QR model and the PEQR model to the data.
+RCV suggested $d{\tau} = 3$ for $\tau = 0.5$, and $d{\tau} = 2$ for $\tau = 0.9$.
 We computed the bootstrap standard deviation from the standard QR model and the PEQR model for each element in β{τ} , and took the ratio.
-The ratios ranged from 0.88 to 3.44 with an average of 2.12 for $\tau = 0.5$, and they ranged from 0.83 to 5.50 with an average of 3.57 for $\tau = 0.9$.
+The ratios ranged from 0.88 to 3.44 with an average of 2.12 for $\tau = 0.5$, and ranged from 0.83 to 5.50 with an average of 3.57 for $\tau = 0.9$.
 The PEQR model demonstrates efficiency gains in this example.

-7 Discussion
+7. Discussion

-In this article, the EQR approach along with its variant PEQR are developed to reduce estimation variation and improve efficiency for quantile regression.
-The new EQR method utilizes information in both the predictors and response by connecting the covariance matrix $\Sigma{\mathbf{X}}$ of \mathbf{X} to the parameter of interest $\boldsymbol{\beta}{\tau}$ for identifying material and immaterial information in estimating β{τ} , while synchronously excluding immaterial information from estimation.
-With this simultaneous dimension reduction and regression fitting, the new method can lead to gains in efficiency.
-It also advances the recent development of envelopes to general distribution-free procedures with possibly nonsmooth objective functions, and offers new technical tools for justification of asymptotic efficiency.
-The idea of EQR can be naturally extended to other quantile regression settings, such as censored quantile regression and partially linear quantile regression, for survival and other complex data analysis.
+In this study, the EQR approach, along with its variant the PEQR, is developed to reduce estimation variation and improve the efficiency of QRs.
+The new EQR method utilizes information on both the predictors and the response by connecting the covariance matrix $\Sigma{\mathbf{X}}$ of \mathbf{X} to the parameter of interest β{τ} for identifying material and immaterial information in estimating β{τ} , while synchronously excluding immaterial information from the estimation.
+As a result of this simultaneous dimension reduction and regression fitting, the proposed method can lead to gains in efficiency.
+It also advances the recent development of envelopes to general distribution-free procedures with possibly nonsmooth objective functions, and offers new technical tools for the justification of asymptotic efficiency.
+The idea of the EQR can be naturally extended to other quantile regression settings, such as censored quantile regression and partially linear quantile regression, for survival and other complex data analyses.
 On the other hand, since $\Sigma{\mathbf{X}}$ is incorporated in the estimation procedure, the number of parameters in EQR can be large when the number of predictors increases.
-Hence a direct application of EQR to high dimensional settings is hard.
-To overcome this issue, a penalized EQR model can be considered by imposing sparsity on the parameters β{τ} , $\Sigma{\mathbf{X}}$, and the weighted matrix Δ in the GMM estimation, inspired by Su et al. (2016) and Qian et al. (2018).
+Hence a direct application of EQR to high dimensional settings is difficult.
+To overcome this problem, a penalized EQR model can be considered by imposing sparsity on the parameters β{τ} , $\Sigma{\mathbf{X}}$, and the weighted matrix $\boldsymbol{\Delta}$ in the GMM estimation, inspired by Su et al. (2016) and Qian, Ding and Cook (2018).
 The theoretical properties of the associated estimators require further investigation.
 We leave the penalized EQR model as a potentially interesting future research project.